mongodb/docs/source/reference/glossary.rst

       held allows concurrent readers, but no writers.

    config database
-      One of three mongod instances that store all the metadata associated with a :term:`shard cluster`.
+      One or three :program:`mongod` instances that store all the metadata associated with a :term:`shard cluster`.

    balancer